 Friends may call Monday, March 16, 5-7 PM, at the funeral home (495 N. Winton Rd.).
 A graveside service will be held Tuesday, March 17, 11 AM, at Webster Rural Cemetery,1087 Ridge Rd.
 The family will hold a memorial service at a later date.
 In lieu of flowers, contributions may be made in Tom’s name to Family Autism Center, 10 Rockhurst Dr., Penfield 14526 (http://www.familyautismcenter.com/support-us/donate) or Foodlink, 1999 Mt.
 Read Blvd., Rochester 14615 (https://foodlinkny.org/fight_hunger/ways-to-give/#tab-1).

-To plant a tree in memory of Thomas D. Johncox, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Thomas D. Johncox, please visit our floral store.

 Family Autism Center

 10 Rockhurst Drive, Penfield NY 14526